iaincollins/icarus/resources/notes/status-json.md

 This has a similar format to a line in the journal, but the whole file is replaced every time.
 It has a timestamp like the journal, and "event":"Status"

 Parameters:

-o Flags: multiple flags encoded as bits in an integer (see below) o Flags2: more flags, mainly for when on foot o Pips: an array of 3 integers representing energy distribution (in half-pips) o Firegroup: the currently selected firegroup number o GuiFocus: the selected GUI screen o Fuel: { FuelMain, FuelReservoir} – both mass in tons o Cargo: mass in tons o LegalState o Latitude (if on or near a planet) o Altitude o Longitude o Heading o BodyName o PlanetRadius
+* Flags: multiple flags encoded as bits in an integer (see below)
+* Flags2: more flags, mainly for when on foot
+* Pips: an array of 3 integers representing energy distribution (in half-pips)
+* Firegroup: the currently selected firegroup number
+* GuiFocus: the selected GUI screen
+* Fuel: { FuelMain, FuelReservoir} – both mass in tons
+* Cargo: mass in tons
+* LegalState
+* Latitude (if on or near a planet)
+* Altitude
+* Longitude
+* Heading
+* BodyName
+* PlanetRadius

-LegalState: one of:
+LegalState is one of:

-"Clean",
+* "Clean",
-"IllegalCargo",
+* "IllegalCargo",
-"Speeding",
+* "Speeding",
-"Wanted",
+* "Wanted",
-"Hostile",
+* "Hostile",
-"PassengerWanted",
+* "PassengerWanted",
-"Warrant"
+*  "Warrant"

 Additional values when on foot:

- Oxygen: (0.0 ..
+* Oxygen: (0.0 ..
 1.0)
- Health: (0.0 ..
+* Health: (0.0 ..
 1.0)
- Temperature (kelvin)
+* Temperature (kelvin)
- SelectedWeapon: name
+* SelectedWeapon: name
- Gravity: (relative to 1G)
+* Gravity: (relative to 1G)

-Bit Value Hex Meaning
+Bit Value Hex Meaning:

 0 1 0000 0001 Docked, (on a landing pad)
 1 2 0000 0002 Landed, (on planet surface)
 2 4 0000 0004 Landing Gear Down